What to Do When Your Spouse Serves Divorce Papers

 Let us help you.

 Being served with divorce papers can create a rollercoaster of emotions — especially if the filing is unexpected.
-However, it’s important to keep a clear head during this time, as the actions you take in the aftermath of a divorce filing can have a major impact on your legal case.
+However, it’s important to stay calm and collected during this time, as the actions you take in the aftermath of a divorce filing can have a major impact on your legal case.

 While you may feel tempted to contact your spouse after being notified of a divorce filing, you need to resist this urge at all costs.
 Instead, seek support from family and friends as you collect your thoughts and let the initial impact settle.
 Lashing out at your spouse or trying to make arrangements off the record can negatively impact your legal case and will only make things more difficult for you in the long run.

-Once you feel that you’ve collected your thoughts and come to terms with your initial feelings about the divorce, it’s time to take some practical steps to address your legal situation.
+Once you have taken time to gather your thoughts and come to terms with your initial feelings about the divorce, it’s time to take some practical steps to address your legal situation.
 At this time, you should:

-• Make note of the deadlines.
 If you’ve been served with divorce papers, the summons should tell you how many days you have to respond by filing your own papers with the court.
-In North Carolina, you will have 30 days to respond, and you can also petition for an extension that will grant you an additional 30 days.
+In North Carolina, you will have 30 days to respond, and you can also file a motion for an extension of time that will grant you an additional 30 days.

-• Start getting organized.
-The court will ask for a lot of information from you during the divorce process, so it’s a good idea to begin compiling and organizing your records as soon as possible after you receive notice of divorce proceedings.
-In addition, this is a good time to undertake financial preparations, such as eliminating joint financial accounts and moving your finances to personal accounts.
+The court will ask for a lot of information from you during the divorce process.
+It’s a good idea to begin compiling and organizing financial documents and other records as soon as possible after you receive notice of divorce proceedings.
+In addition, this is a good time to make financial preparations such as eliminating joint financial accounts and moving your finances to personal accounts.

 Your attorney will be your most important resource and ally during this preparation process, as they can tell you what information you’ll need and help you to gather it.
 Although an exhaustive list of documents you’ll need to give to your attorney would be very long, examples of some of important documentation generally includes: